 An air source heat pump warms your home with heat extracted from a cooler place – the air outside of your house.
 Instead of generating heat, it brings the existing heat in the sun into your home.
 Many people compare air source heat pumps with refrigerators because they work in reverse ways and create opposite effects.

 The appearance of air source heat pumps may confuse some customers since they look similar to air-conditioning units.
 The perfect size of the pump depends on your house’s dimensions as the larger your property is, the bigger the air source heat pump should be to provide enough heat.

-This heating system is said to be more economical compared to other expensive systems, such as oil, coal or electric storage heaters.
+This heating system is said to be more economical compared to other expensive systems, such as gas boilers, electric storage heaters.
+The initial air source heat pump cost can vary depending on many factors but, if the property is suitable with the correct insulation to ensure maximum efficiency, air source heat pumps can be a good long-term investment.
 In general, a heat pump can produce more heat energy than the electrical energy they need to operate.
-Once you decide to have an air source heat pump system, you'll need to choose between at least two main types: air-to-water and air-to-air.
+Once you decide to install an air source heat pump system, you'll need to choose between at least two main types: air-to-water and air-to-air.